Arizona State University

-Program Director: Mark Anderson
+Program Director: Scott Reese

 Kennesaw State University’s Inclusive Excellence program will catalyze a sustainable focus on expanding success for traditionally underserved students in the natural sciences.
 Students enter Kennesaw State University (KSU) from many starting points.
 Regardless of where and when students enter the University, our goal is for them to find faculty and staff committed to inclusion, courses that use evidence-based instructional pedagogies that engage students in science, a welcoming community of peers supported with peer learning assistants to enhance active learning environments, and a culture that is focused on the success of every student.
 The degree curricula will be transformed to include active learning and research experiences throughout and use course assessments as a formative student experience.

 Students will be taught metacognitive learning strategies that are integrated across key points in the curriculum, which will help them quickly adjust to a college environment, allow them to develop their personal strategies for success, and allow them to more easily integrate their learning goals with their life commitments.
 The curriculum will have a cohort structure to establish supportive learning communities as students transition into the university.
 We will lower barriers for faculty to engage in challenging conversations about race, equity, and educational attainment so that faculty are confident and motivated to invest in inclusion.
 This will be accomplished through professional development workshops that support faculty as they change their instructional practices.
 These faculty learning communities will include facilitated conversations about equity and inclusion, and how classroom culture impacts student learning outcomes.
 Conversations will continue in department- and college-wide faculty retreats.
 Students will be collaborators in the transformation process throughout.
 These systems provide a mechanism for continued program development well after the HHMI program concludes.